-If you would prefer to have a fully managed Postgres Distributed experience, PGD is now available as the Extreme High Availability option on BigAnimal, EDB's cloud platform for Postgres.
-Read more about BigAnimal Extreme High Availability.
+If you prefer to have a fully managed EDB Postgres Distributed experience, PGD is now available as an option on BigAnimal, EDB's cloud platform for Postgres.
+Read more about BigAnimal distributed high-availability clusters.

 PGD is very configurable.
 To quickly evaluate and deploy PGD, use this quick start.
 It'll get you up and running with a fully configured PGD cluster using the same tools that you'll use to deploy to production.
 This quick start includes:

 - A short introduction to Trusted Postgres Architect (TPA) and how it helps you configure, deploy, and manage EDB Postgres Distributed

 - A guide to selecting Docker, Linux hosts, or AWS quick starts

 - Connecting applications to your cluster

 PGD is a multi-master replicating implementation of Postgres designed for high performance and availability.
 The installation of PGD is orchestrated by TPA.

 We created TPA to make installing and managing various Postgres configurations easily repeatable.
 TPA orchestrates creating and deploying Postgres.

 These quick starts are designed to let you quickly get a single region cluster.

 In these quick starts, you install TPA first.
 If you already have TPA installed, you can skip those steps.
 TPA is more of a tool than a simple installer.
 You can use the same installation of TPA to deploy many different configurations of Postgres clusters.